Choosing the Right Approach to Translating Android Apps

-As a platform, Android devices are now multilingual “out of the box.”
-In theory, you can target practically any country, region, or culture in the world with your app.
-However, your developer conscience is already whispering to you that diving in just anyhow to make versions for every local language under the sun might not be such a bright idea.
-But with the right approach to localization in Android, the world is your oyster.
-Our practical guide can help!
+Android devices are now multilingual out of the box, so in theory, you can target practically any country, region, or culture in the world with your app.
+However, your developer conscience is already whispering to you that diving in just anyhow to make versions for every local language under the sun might not be such a bright idea, but with the right approach to translating Android apps, the world can be your oyster.
+Follow our guide for me.

 What you need first is a plan, often best drawn up with your colleagues in the marketing department.
 In general, such a plan looks like this: